Katja-Schmidt/Bulk-RNAseq-Glioblastoma-DESeq2/README.md

 ## Project Overview

-This project presents a complete Bulk RNA-seq differential gene expression workflow performed in **R** using the **DESeq2** package.
+This project presents a complete bulk RNA-seq differential gene expression workflow performed in **R** using the **DESeq2** Bioconductor package.

-The analysis compares gene expression profiles between healthy brain tissue and glioblastoma (GBM) samples.
+The aim of the project was to identify genes differentially expressed between **healthy brain tissue** and **glioblastoma (GBM)** samples and to investigate biological processes associated with these changes.

-The workflow includes differential expression analysis, functional enrichment analysis, Principal Component Analysis (PCA), and visualization of the results.
+The workflow includes differential expression analysis, Gene Ontology enrichment analysis, Principal Component Analysis (PCA), and visualization of gene expression patterns.

 ---